danielehosek/danielehosek.github.com/_posts/2020-04-14-variable-x-of-type-referenced-is-not-defined.markdown

 Func<Car, bool> isRedOrCheap = x => x.Color == "Red" || x.Price < 1000.0;
 {% endhighlight %}

-and runtime wouldn't have thrown an exception, but let's stick with a fact that he has no choice and I also have good reasons due to **upcoming blog posts** using this example.
+and runtime wouldn't have thrown an exception, but let's stick with a fact that he had no choice.

 The problem is that `x` parameter of `Expression<Func<Car, bool>> isRed` is not the same as `x` parameter of `Expression<Func<Car, bool>> isCheap`. **Expression Trees** do not **compare parameters by** their names or types, but **references**.